 (5) From the design point of view, the result of safety analysis for new NPPs should demonstrate that it is unnecessary for new built NPP to be equipped with the filtered containment venting system, and the necessity for off-site intervention measures to mitigate radiological consequences be limited or even eliminated in technical terms.
 However, considering the potential uncertainty in analysis results and the limitation of the human cognition, from the perspective of DiD, as a complementary safety measure, it is necessary to install filtered containment venting system.
 Thus, the release amount to the environment could be controlled by this fundamental measure, to ensure no long-term severe contamination by NPP accidents would happen in surrounding areas.
 In the meantime, off-site emergency preparedness and response by local government should be well prepared, but the containment filtered release should not be as a scenario of emergency response source term analysis.
 This off-site emergency preparedness and response plan could be minimized according to relevant laws and regulations.

 The requirements of installing the filtered containment venting system or measure, not mean weaken design requirements, it is a supplementary safety measure which can strengthen the DiD.
 In the severe accident situation, although the probability of occurrence is not high, but there still exists some accident series that can cause the containment pressure exceed the design pressure.
-If the containment is in the situation of long term overpressure, the consequence maybe serious if the radioactive materials are discharged through uncontrolled containment leakage, it may cause serious pollution to the surrounding environment.
+If the containment is in the situation of long term overpressure, the consequence maybe serious if the radioactive materials are discharged through uncontrolled containment leakage, it may cause serious contamination to the surrounding environment.
 To adopt filtered containment venting when necessary, and control the amount of release, is also a back up approach to remove the heat in the containment.

 The requirements of installing the filtered containment venting system or measure, is also for harmonizing with the emergency requirements.
 This not only reflects the safety of NPP design, but also reflects the concept of DiD, make sure the scope of emergency protection action that actually carried out do not exceed the scope of emergency plan.